Frequently Asked Questions

 A: Cedar Pass Lodge in Badlands National Park, is located 114 miles or 1.5 - 2 hours from Mount Rushmore National Memorial and only an hour from Rapid City.

-Q: What environmental awards or recognitions has Cedar Pass Lodge received?
+Q: What environmental accomplishments has Cedar Pass Lodge received?

 In 2003, Cedar Pass Lodge/Badlands Inn was certified to ISO 14001.
 Forever Resorts is the first U.S. multi-site hospitality, lodging and marina provider to be certified to ISO 14001:1996 for all its domestic operations.
 ISO 14001 is an internationally recognized standard for Environmental Management Systems (EMS).